-2) Overview of the compensation system for directors

-- Base compensation (cash) is a fixed amount and is paid on a monthly basis. - The shares granted upon retirement is vested each year that the director has served a full term of office after taking office, accumulated and managed annually for the duration of the director's term of office, and granted upon retirement as a director. - The level of base compensation of outside directors and inside directors is aimed at the upper middle range for the industry. - The Chair of the Board of Directors and each Committee Chair receive additional compensation for their service as Chair.

-- The proportion of compensation, etc., for directors is as shown below.
+- 2) Compensation system for directors - Compensation, etc., paid to directors is only a fixed base compensation (cash and stock). - Base compensation (cash) is a fixed amount and is paid on a monthly basis. - The shares are vested each year that the director has served a full term of office after taking office, accumulated and managed annually for the duration of the director's term of office, and granted upon retirement as a director. - The level of base compensation of outside directors and inside directors is aimed at the upper middle range for the industry. - The Chair of the Board of Directors and each Committee Chair receive additional compensation for their service as Chair. - The proportion of compensation, etc., for directors is as shown below.